 He sees this non-stop, jack-of-all-artistic-trades lifestyle as essential to his mission of making art an accessible and vital part of people's everyday lives.

-"Art should not be on a pedestal in a museum," says Chen.
+"Art should not be on a pedestal in a museum," says Jason.
 "Art should be shared for everyone to be involved with."

 That notion is one of the guiding principles of Paradigm Gallery + Studio, which he co-founded in 2010 with Sara McCorriston BFA '09 (Theater Design & Technology).

-That helping-hand attitude is one of the reasons Chen chose to build his career in Philadelphia.
+That helping-hand attitude is one of the reasons he chose to build his career in Philadelphia.

 "Philadelphia is much more about collaboration and helping each other than other cities are," he says.
 "I love working with other people because collaboration is all about learning.
 I'm so lucky to have these friends who are so talented, who can teach me so much and also hopefully learn something from me."